lsst-dm/ap_verify_dataset_template/README.md

-`verify_ap_dataset_template`
+`ap_verify_dataset_template`
 ============================

-Template repo for developing datasets for use with verify_ap.
+Template repo for developing datasets for use with ap_verify.

-This repo is designed to be used as a template for developing new data sets for integration into `verify_ap`.
+This repo is designed to be used as a template for developing new data sets for integration into `ap_verify`.

 It is currently set up for using `obs_test`.